up9inc/mockintosh/Roadmap.md

 ## Milestone 1

-1. Open Source project with documentation, examples, code quality.
-UP9 will do a lot of promotion for it.
+1. Open Source project with documentation, examples, code quality, unit tests with coverage.
+   - UP9 will do a lot of promotion for it, has to be good quality
 1. CI process that tracks docker image size
 2. Integration tests that run program/docker image and issue calls against it
 3. setup.py, CLI